-Although the situation is changing every day, business culture in Portugal retains vestiges of paternalism and strict hierarchical 'top-down' approaches to management and leadership.
+Though the situation is slowly changing, business culture in Portugal retains vestiges of paternalism and hierarchical 'top-down' approaches to management and leadership are common.

 Business meetings in Portugal must be made by appointment and should not be scheduled for times that might conflict with important family or religious holidays.
 Expats will be expected to be punctual, even if the hosts may not be.
 Since the official language of business in the country is Portuguese, it is a good idea to provide translations of all important documents or to engage the services of a translator to ensure that everyone is on the same page at business meetings.

-Teamwork and collaboration on important decisions is not the norm in Portugal.
-The accepted management style is more directive, and subordinate employees are more often than not expected to follow instructions rather than contribute to the decision-making process.
+The accepted management style in Portugal is fairly directive.
+More often than not, subordinate employees are expected to follow instructions rather than contribute to the decision-making process.

 In Portugal, the strongest business relationships are those built on the trust of individuals and as a result, nepotism has been seen as an advantageous hiring policy.
 Expats should be sure to allow time for personal connections to develop with Portuguese business associates, as familiarity can go a long way toward ensuring success.

 The dress code in Portugal is strictly smart and formal, with a strong importance placed on looking good.
-It isn't an unfair statement to say that a person’s status in the business world will be gauged by how they present themselves.
+A person’s status in the business world may be judged by how they present themselves.
 Expats are advised to choose clothing in dark colours with stylish cuts.

 Attitude to foreigners

 Although traces of nepotism are revealed now and then, foreigners and foreign investment are increasingly forming an integral part of the modern Portuguese economy.
 So long as expats treat associates with respect and warmth, they will have no problem integrating themselves into the Portuguese business world.

 Dos and don'ts of business in Portugal